awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-capacity-rebalancing.md

   + If the new instances fail to launch or they launch but the health check fails, Amazon EC2 Auto Scaling keeps trying to relaunch them\.
 While it is trying to launch new instances, your old ones will eventually be interrupted and forcibly terminated\.
   + If a scaling activity is in progress and your Auto Scaling group is below its new desired capacity, Amazon EC2 Auto Scaling scales out first before terminating the old instances\.
 + You can configure a termination lifecycle hook for your Auto Scaling group when enabling Capacity Rebalancing to attempt a graceful shut down of your application inside the instances that receive the rebalance notification, before Amazon EC2 Auto Scaling terminates the instances\.
 If you don't configure a lifecycle hook, Amazon EC2 Auto Scaling starts terminating the old instances as soon as the new instances pass their health check\.
-+ When using Capacity Rebalancing, your application should be tolerant of some interruption to prevent disruptions to your application\.
-When an instance begins termination, Amazon EC2 Auto Scaling waits for the instance to terminate\.
++ Your application should be able to handle the possibility of a Spot Instance being interrupted early\.
+For example, when an instance begins termination, Amazon EC2 Auto Scaling waits for the instance to terminate\.
 If the Auto Scaling group is behind an Elastic Load Balancing load balancer, Amazon EC2 Auto Scaling waits for the instance to deregister from the load balancer before calling the termination lifecycle hook \(if configured\)\.
-If the time to drain connections and run lifecycle hooks takes too long, the instance may be interrupted while Amazon EC2 Auto Scaling is waiting for the instance to terminate\.
+If the time to drain connections and complete lifecycle actions takes too long, the instance may be interrupted while Amazon EC2 Auto Scaling is waiting for the instance to terminate\.
++ It is also not always possible for Amazon EC2 to send the rebalance recommendation signal before the two\-minute Spot Instance interruption notice\.
+In some cases, the rebalance recommendation signal can arrive along with the two\-minute interruption notice\.
 + In cases where an instance receives a final two\-minute interruption notice, Amazon EC2 Auto Scaling calls the termination lifecycle hook and attempts to launch a replacement immediately\.

 ### Enabling Capacity Rebalancing \(console\)<a name="enable-capacity-rebalancing-console"></a>